Ankr-network/ankr-docs/pages/stake/liquid-staking/dot/dot-liquid-staking-faq.md

 aDOTb is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.

-### Are there any docs about the KSM staking and how I set up my wallet etc.?
+### Are there any docs about the DOT staking and how I set up my wallet etc.?

 Yes — there is a [user guide](https://www.ankr.com/docs/staking/liquid-staking/dot/stake-dot).